tonyho/app-framework-binder/doc/afb-plugin-writing.md

 Sending messages to the log system
 ----------------------------------

-Afb-daemon provides 4 levels of methodosity and 5 methods for logging messages.
+Afb-daemon provides 4 levels of verbosity and 5 methods for logging messages.

-The methodosity is managed.
-Options allow the change the methodosity of afb-daemon and the methodosity of the plugins can be set plugin by plugin.
+The verbosity is managed.
+Options allow the change the verbosity of afb-daemon and the verbosity of the plugins can be set plugin by plugin.

-The methods for logging messages are defined as macros that test the methodosity level and that call the real logging function only if the message must be output.
+The methods for logging messages are defined as macros that test the verbosity level and that call the real logging function only if the message must be output.
 This avoid evaluation of arguments of the formatting messages if the message must not be output.